 What is Endurance Testing?

-In endurance testing, the testing is conducted for a longer period as per the testing requirements (such as 12 hours, 72 hours, or more) compared to other testing types such as load or stress testing.
+In endurance testing, the performance testing is conducted for a longer period as per the testing requirements (such as 12 hours, 72 hours, or more) compared to other testing types such as load or stress testing.

 It helps in finding out any memory leaks in the system.
 It also helps in checking the response time of the system over a longer period.

 Endurance Testing Example

 Let’s try to understand the importance of endurance testing with an example of the ‘Memory leak’ concept.

-The simple definition of memory leak is “a failure to release objects that are no longer used due to a weak programming code written by a programmer“.
+The simple definition of memory leak is “a failure to release the memory by objects that are no longer used”.
+This occurs due to a weak code written by a programmer”.

 In endurance testing, testers run the system for a predetermined amount of time by providing a certain amount of load to check for any memory leak.

 Handling memory leaks completely depends on the programming language used.

 Another real-world example can be of a bank.
-Let’s say a strike is announced and banks will not work for straight 3-4 days.
+Let’s say offline activities in a bank are restricted for 3-4 days.
 During this period, online banking activities will increase as compared to other normal business days.
 The number of users and the number of operations will increase as well.
-Due to this, a system needs to be ready to handle such load.
+Due to this, the system needs to be ready to handle such load.

 Endurance Testing Process

 Performing endurance tests requires detailed planning as such test runs require to last for a longer period.
 Let’s take a look at steps involved in the endurance testing process-

 - Business and System Requirements Analysis – In this step, the testing team studies the business and system requirements to identify the need for endurance testing.
 If the system is already tested and only new features are added, then endurance testing might not be required.
 But if the system is a newly developed one, it becomes a necessary action.